tsung-wei-huang/ece4710/README.md

 # Class Logistics

-We will offer the class *in-person* at [MEB 3143](https://map.utah.edu/index.html?code=MEB).
+We will offer the class at MEB 3143.
-Weekly project meeting will be hold in MEB 2124 or zoom ([https://utah.zoom.us/my/twhuang](https://utah.zoom.us/my/twhuang)).
+Weekly project meeting will be hold in MEB 3143 (or other conference room) or zoom ([https://utah.zoom.us/my/twhuang](https://utah.zoom.us/my/twhuang)).
  We strongly request every one to follow the University's [COVID-19 policy](https://coronavirus.utah.edu/).

 + Class (CS/ECE 4710)